The Dark Side of Blue Light

 - Talk with your eye doctor about blue light protection and blue light blocking glasses at your next examination.

 According to the Vision Council, 80% of American adults use digital devices more than two hours per day.
 No matter how you feel about them, our nation’s love affair with screens isn’t going away.
 And while our devices can be literal lifesavers, they can also open the door for all kinds of problems.
 Luckily, blue light at night is an easy fix.
-Use some of the tips here and share the info with your family so you’ll all able to sleep with ease.
+Use some of the tips here and share the info with your family so you’ll all be able to sleep with ease.